 What is Nature Based Art Psychotherapy?

 At the Treehouse Art Studio I can also offer Nature Based Art Psychotherapy.
-This is an approach to Art Psychotherapy informed by Ecopsychotherapy and Environmental Arts Therapy practice.
-It can involve working both inside and outside of the Treehouse Art Studio.
+This is an approach to Art Psychotherapy inspired by Ecotherapy and Environmental Arts Therapy practice.
+It can involve working both inside the Treehouse Art Studio, and outdoors.

-I qualified as an Art Psychotherapist in 2014, having completed a Masters Degree at the University of South Wales.
-Since then I have worked in various healthcare settings with both individuals and with groups.
-I have also completed a Bachelor’s Degree in Fine Art at the University of Wales Institute Cardiff and I continue to be interested in the arts, both as an observer and a maker.
+Since completing a Masters Degree at the University of South Wales in Art Psychotherapy, I have worked in various healthcare and social settings with both individuals and with groups.
+Years ago, I also completed a Bachelor’s Degree in Fine Art at the University of Wales Institute Cardiff and I continue to be interested in the arts, both as an observer and a maker.

 Important things to know about me: